 Since I'm absolutely worthless at rolling up spring rolls, I decided to take matters into my own hands and make spring roll bowls, also known as deconstructed spring rolls in a bowl.

-This recipe is by no means traditional, as it is inspired by Trader Joe's tofu spring roll bowls.
+This recipe is inspired by Trader Joe's spring roll bowls.
 They have matchstick carrots, shredded cabbage, and cucumbers, but feel free to use your favorite spring roll fillings here.

 If you're like me and don't want to actually assemble spring rolls or you just want a nutritious vegetarian lunch, this recipe was made for you!
 It features crisp and crunchy fresh vegetables, a creamy peanut sauce, and protein from both edamame and tofu.